syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Integration-with-other-widgets.md

 {% endhighlight %}

-To render the rating controls in the first Tab element refer the styles mentioned in the following code example.
+To render the rating controls in the first tab element, refer to the styles mentioned in the following code example.

-1. Add the following styles to render Tab.
+1. Add the following styles to render the tab.

 {% highlight css %}